ryukinix/c-lists/README.md

 # C-lists =: some classes

-This repository count a few codes made in ANSI C with implementation of lists subclass:
+This repository have a few codes made in ANSI C with implementation of lists subclass:
   * `queue`
   * `stack`
   * `deque`